openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    chaining operator

-If '?.' (see :ref:`Chaining Operator`) is present, and the *expression* evaluates to a nullish value, then the *arguments* are not evaluated, the call is not performed, and the result of the *functionCallExpression* is *undefined* .
-Such function call is *safe* because it handles nullish values properly.
+If '?.' (see :ref:`Chaining Operator`) is present, and the *expression* evaluates to a nullish value, then:

+-  The *arguments* are not evaluated;
+-  The call is not performed; and
+-  The result of the *functionCallExpression* is *undefined*.

+The function call is *safe* because it handles nullish values properly.

 :ref:`Step 1 Selection of Function` and :ref:`Step 2 Semantic Correctness Check`
 below specify the steps to follow to determine what function is being called.